Dart-Code/Dart-Code/README.md

 - Pressing enter between a set of braces will automatically indent

 ### [v0.1.0](https://github.com/DanTup/Dart-Code/releases/tag/v0.1.0) *(2016-08-04)*

-Super-early preview release to get some testing from other people.
-The next preview will be distributed in the store but I wanted to get a little feedback from others before I publish it there.

 - Detects SDK location from PATH
 - Syntax highlighting